 As a general principle, only the parties to the arbitration agreement are bound by it.
-Austrian courts are reluctant to bind third parties to the arbitration agreement.
-Thus, concepts such as piercing the corporate veil, groups of company and so on typically do not apply.
+Courts are reluctant to bind third parties to the arbitration agreement.
+Thus, concepts such as piercing the corporate veil and groups of company typically do not apply.